The Jeanne Clery Campus Safety Act

 For hard copies of this publication, please contact/visit: Methodist University Public Safety Department at the Campus Services Building located at 5400 Ramsey Street Fayetteville, NC 28311.
 ATTN: Lt.
 Janet L. Bird at 910.630.7554 or [email protected].

-Campus Law Enforcement & Security
+Campus Law Enforcement & Public Safety

 Methodist University Law Enforcement Officers have full powers of arrest under the State of North Carolina general statues they are sworn to uphold.
 The Law Enforcement Jurisdiction is exclusive to property owned and controlled by Methodist University.
-All Methodist University sworn law enforcement officers are continuously trained throughout the year with mandated in-service training required by the North Carolina Training and Standards division in Raleigh NC.
+All Methodist University sworn law enforcement officers are continuously trained throughout the year with mandated in-service training required by the North Carolina Training and Standards division in Raleigh.
 They are additionally trained above the state mandated level of training as needs arise as incidents continue to happen around the world.

 Campus Security Authority (CSA’s) for Clery Reportable Crimes